Brutus11111/pselc/README.md

 # pselc : Select a PDF to open from your terminal
 ## Installation
+1. Make the script executable : chmod +x pselc
-Copy the script to your /usr/local/bin folder
+2. Copy the script to your /usr/local/bin folder
 ## Usage
 pselc \[options] \[directory]